pmiguelpinto90/ShiftDisplay/README.md

   * display.show()
   * display.show(time)

-  Show buffer value on the display.
+  Show stored value on the display.

   `display`: object of type ShiftDisplay.

-  `time`: time in milliseconds for the value to be shown on the display;
+  `time`: duration in milliseconds to show the value;
-  has to be >= 10;
-  if is not specified, the value is shown for a single iteration;
-  exact time showing will be an under aproximation.
+  if is not specified, the value is shown for a single iteration; // TODO explain exact time showing will be an under aproximation.

 * __show()__